Skip to content

 Preliminary Unexploded Ordnance (UXO) Risk Assessment_

 A Preliminary UXO Risk Assessment is a qualitative screening exercise to assess the likelihood of discovering UXO on your project.
 Completed by our experienced research team, we take an overview of your proposed site and investigate any military activity on or near your land.
 We use this information to assess the UXO risk on your site, providing you with a risk rating and any recommended further action.
-If you already know your site is a former military site, you’ll need a Detailed Unexploded Ordnance (UXO) Risk Assessment.

 The majority of sites in the UK are classed as low risk.
 With a 24-hour turnaround a Preliminary UXO Risk Assessment is the most cost-effective and fastest way of discounting UXO risks for your site.
 We never use automated systems to generate our risk assessments, instead we rely on primary and secondary historical sources and expert evaluation to keep your projects moving along.